lucidsoftware/cumulus/modules/vpc.md

   * `vpc-peering-connection-id` - the ID of a VPC peering connection
 * `propagate-vgws` - an optional array of virtual private gateway IDs that are allowed to propagate routes to this route table
 * `tags - an optional JSON object whose key/value pairs correspond to tag keys and values for the VPC e.g. `{ "TagName": "TagValue" }`.
 In Cumulus, a route table can be referred to by the value of its `"Name"` tag in the VPC, VPC Endpoint, and Subnet configurations
+* `exclude-cidr-blocks` - an optional array of CIDR address blocks to exlude when migrating, diffing, or syncing route tables with Cumulus.
+Any routes with a CIDR block in this list will not be created, deleted, or modified when syncing.

-Here is an example of a route table with two routes
+Here is an example of a route table with two routes that excludes routes with the address `"0.0.0.0/0"`

 {% highlight json %}
 {